hoatle/webapp-template/README.md

 Web application structure template for backbone + requirejs + twitter bootstrap running on nodejs server.

+## MVC
++ take advantage of convention over configuration.
++ any controller should be placed on 'controller' directory and extends 'controller/Controller', should be named with affix: 'Controller'.
++ any view should be placed on 'view' directory and extends 'view/BaseView', should be named with affix: 'View'.

+### url mapping with MVC
++ By default, application uses hash value for router to dispatch to accordingly controller by pattern: /:controller/:action/*params.

 ## Run the application

 + Make sure to have latest node installed (with version as 0.6.x and above)